ncatlab/nlab-content/pages/2/8/8/6/16882/content.md

 Works in Progress :

 [7] Camell Kachour and Jacques Penon, Higher Operads for the Weak Higher Transformations and Stable Pseudo-Algebras, Work in progress (2015).

-[8] CamellKachour,A Canonical Quillen Model Structures on the category of Reflexive &#969;-Magmas, Work in progress (2015).

-[9] Camell Kachour, Lax &#969;-Categories on the Globular Setting, Work in Progress (2015).

-[10] Camell Kachour, Model of Higher Stacks on the Globular Setting, Work in Progress (2015).
+[8] Camell Kachour, Model of Higher Stacks on the Globular Setting, Work in Progress (2015).

 Experience Teaching :